AlejandroJRosales/InvestmentCalculator/README.md

 # InvestmentCalculator
+A Investment Calculator Xamarin App to figure out the final balance with contributing inputs like starting amount, rate of return, yearly investments, and frequency investments.
-Calculator with percent of return, how many years investing, arithmetic operators, and a memory registry
+It also does basic arithmetic and has a memory registry.